In thesis programs, students are charged a flat rate based on 15 credits per term if they are registered full-time.

 Students who have completed the residency requirements for their program and yet have not completed the program requirements are required to be registered in a supplementary session.
 Students in thesis programs are classified as “Additional session”, whereas students in non-thesis programs are classified as “Non-thesis Extension”.
 Students who have submitted their initial thesis will be classified as “thesis evaluation”.
 See Thesis deadlines for details.
 Fees associated with these statuses can be found under Graduate studies fee tables 2015-2016 and will be charged on a term by term basis.
 Society, student services and athletics fees may be pro-rated.
 Please refer to sections 4.1.1 and 4.2.1 Residence requirements for Master’s and Doctoral programs in the General Information, Regulations and Research guidelines in the Graduate Calendar for further information.

 In the summer term, students with a status of "continuing" in a thesis program are not charged fees unless they are enrolled in courses which are considered extra to their program.
-Students in a non-thesis program taking courses in the summer will be charged tuition on a per credit basis.
+Students who are Additional Session, or Thesis Evaluation in the summer will be charged a flat rate, please refer to the fee tables found under Graduate studies fee tables 2015-2016.
+Students in a non-thesis program taking courses in the summer will be charged tuition in the same way they were in the Fall and Winter terms: a flat rate (based on 15 credits per term) if they are registered full-time, or a per credit rate if they are registered for less than 12 credits, unless they are in a program that is strictly per credit and they will be charged as such (see Exemptions above).

 Student Society and departmental or faculty based fees are summarized by viewing the fees for the program at Graduate Tuition & Fees.